Models of random subtrees of a graph: Survey of models of random subtrees of a graph

 \subsection{The pioneer tree}

-We take the same setting as in Section \ref{sec:ABA}: $G$ is a connected graph, $M$ a positive Markov kernel $M$ on $G$, and $W$ is a $M$-Markov chain (we drop the condition of reversibility).
+We introduce the pioneer tree which is a new random tree model.
 Recall the definition of $\FET(W_0,\cdots,W_{\tau_{|V|}})$ given in \eref{defi:dqsd}.
-The aim of the pioneer tree is to generalise Aldous--Broder construction: instead of taking all the first entrance edges to all nodes (for a $M$-Markov chain under its stationary regime), which provides a tree with weight $\prod_{e} \ra{M}_e$ as stated in Theorem \ref{the:kgyqsd}, just keep the $n$ first ones!
-To show that it shares, as the uniform spanning tree model does, a strong link with a tree valued Markov chain, we will need to label its edges.
+The pioneer tree aims to generalize Aldous--Broder construction: instead of taking all the first entrance edges to all nodes (for a $M$-Markov chain under its stationary regime), which provides a tree with weight $\prod_{e} \ra{M}_e$ as stated in Theorem \ref{the:kgyqsd}, just keep the $n$ first ones.
+We take the same setting as in Section \ref{sec:ABA}: $G$ is a connected graph, $M$ a positive Markov transition matrix on $G$, and $W$ is a $M$-Markov chain (we drop the condition of reversibility).

+The aim of this section is to present this model, and to show that it shares, as the uniform spanning-tree model does, a strong link with a tree valued Markov chain.